codelableidenvelux/agestudy/app/README.md

 The home page also contains a money tab which shows the user the amount of money they have earned so far.
 ![home](static/images/home.jpg)

-TODO: Collection of the money_earned!!
+TODO: Collection of the money_earned on admin page

 # Tests
 The task tab contains 5 tasks [corsi, N-back, task switching, sf-36 and phone survey].
 The cards contain a link to psytoolkit for each task.